-This Caramel Syrup Recipe for coffee is absolutely delicious.
-An easy, simple syrup it's made quickly and has the very best caramel flavor.
-Perfect for coffee, hot chocolate, mix drinks, cocktails, mocktails, boba and more.
+This Caramel Syrup Recipe for coffee is delicious.
+An easy, simple syrup it's made quickly and has the best caramel flavor.
+Perfect for coffee, hot chocolate, mixed drinks, cocktails, mocktails, boba, and more.
 It is made by heating sugar and brown sugar with added vanilla.
-This results in a silky smooth mouthfeel and the delicious flavor of caramel which is sweet with notes of toffee, vanilla and butter.

 Jump to: